feophan/tenguesta_ngoldorinwa/docs/morph/nou.md

 ## Fifth-Declension Nouns

+!!! attention "To-Do"
+	Add or mention gen.II on -CCua.

 ### Stems and Types of Fifth-Declension Nouns

 All fifth-declension nouns have a **stem ending in a consonant**.